 In May 1887, the Grand Central Mining Company formed.
 Their goal was repairing and reopening the Grand Central Mine.

 But in 1890, silver pricing plummeted again.
 Then a near-fatal blow hit at the end of Christmas day 1891.
-Shortly after midnight, the night sky lit up around the Contention Mine.
+Shortly after midnight, the night sky flared around the Contention Mine.
 The mine hoist was on fire, and spreading.
 Fire companies responded.
-Citizens tried to help.
+Citizens tried helping.
 The one available water pipe was frozen.
 The fire eventually burned out.
 The entire mine was demolished.

 Contention management stopped all mining efforts.
-Of the two major Tombstone mines, local employers: one was teetering along, the other now totally gone.
-Independent miners, with their own claims, could get by.
+Of two major Tombstone mines, local employers: one was teetering along, the other now totally gone.
+Independent miners, with their own claims, got by.

 Silver's price rendered the town just enough for support.
 But most businesses had gone.
 With this economic situation, only two newspapers now survived: The Epitaph and the Prospector.